 - Use the CV template for university students up top.
 It’s got all the requisites for getting hired.

-- Put achievements in your university CV.
+- Put achievements in your university student CV.
 They are the only way to prove you’re skilled.

 - Choose your job skills wisely.
 Get them from the top part of the online job ad.